Guide to authors

 Please, also check BAR's statement of privacy.

 Submitted articles must be unpublished and should not be under consideration for publication in any other journal.
 Previous publication of papers in conference proceedings would not violate the originality requirements, but we recommend that articles are significantly improved after conference presentation.
-Articles must be written in English.
 BAR’s editorial scope does not include teaching cases or purely applied practitioner-oriented technical material.
 There should be no more than five authors per article.

 Our Submission Manual have been carefully prepared to facilitate the editorial process of submitting articles online.
 Therefore, please observe the formatting instructions carefully.
 The formatting of citations and references must match the norms of the American Psychological Association (APA).
 A submission that does not comply with the journal’s requirements will be returned to the authors.